PeterWangIntel/crosswalk-website/editing-the-wiki.md

 4. Visit that page in your browser to ensure that your edits look correct when formatted for the live site.

 # Editing content from Documentation and Contribute
-The content under 'documentation' and 'contribute' typically goes through more validation and styling enforcement than the wiki content.
-As such, it is managed in the crosswalk-website.git project itself.
+The content under '[documentation](https://crosswalk-project.org/#documentation)' and '[contribute](https://crosswalk-project.org/#contribute)' goes through more validation and styling enforcement than the [wiki](https://crosswalk-project.org/#wiki) content.
+As such, that content is managed in the crosswalk-website.git project itself.

 Edits to that portion of the website go through a review process prior to landing on the live site.